Alleyfoo/Support-triage-llm/README.md

 # LLM mode and ensure model is pulled locally
 python tools/one_run.py --triage-mode llm --ollama-model llama3.2:3b --ensure-ollama-model
 # Exports live under data/demo_run/<ts>/ with model slug embedded in filenames
+# If you want to run the full pytest suite: python tools/one_run.py --tests all
 ```